 There were alleged similar violations of California Civil Code pertaining to the procurement of consumer reports.
 In particular was a failure to make proper disclosure in violation of ICRAA (Cal.
 Civ.
 Code § 1786 et seq.)

 Defendants are “persons” as defined by Section 1786.2(a) of the Investigative Consumer Reporting Agencies Act (“ICRAA”).
 Plaintiff and ICRAA Class members are “consumers” within the meaning Section 1786.2(b) of the ICRAA, because they are “individuals.”
 Section 1786.2(c) of the ICRAA defines “investigative consumer report” as: a consumer report in which information on a consumer’s character, general reputation, personal characteristics, or mode of living is obtained through any means.
-Thus a background checks qualifies as an investigative consumer report under the ICRAA.
+Thus a background check qualifies as an investigative consumer report under the ICRAA.

 Also, Section l785.20.5(a) of the CCRAA provides, in relevant part: